 We recently made a couple of special pieces for an orthopedic surgeon in Pullman, WA: a large custom designed display cabinet, and matching credenza with Blue Pearl granite top.
 We consulted with the client extensively to design furniture that would be perfect for his office.

 A flash of inspiration is sometimes described as a “light bulb moment.”
 In some cases the light bulb isn’t just a metaphor.

-As part of our commitment to sustainable manufacturing principles, Stoneline Designs is working to reduce our total power consumption by 30%.
+As part of our commitment to energy efficiency, Stoneline Designs is working to reduce our total power consumption by 30%.
 We reached a big percentage of that goal in 2009, thanks to light bulbs.

 In this photo, Stoneline artisan Dave continues work on the desk he and Chuck glued up a few days before.
 Dave uses a chisel and sandpaper to remove imperfections like dried glue marks, and make the tiny adjustments necessary to be sure every inch of the desk meets our quality standard.
 He will spend many hours on this step of building the desk.

 In wood furniture construction “gluing up” is the crucial step when all the parts come together and the finished piece takes shape.
 In these photos, watch as Stoneline artisans Dave and Chuck glue up a Cessina desk.

 Q. Today a Zimbabwe granite counter was installed in our kitchen.
 It was thereafter cleaned by a house cleaning company, I presume with regular cleaning material.
 Afterwards it showed stripes which we can’t get out anymore.
 We only tried with water, as we did not dare to use any strong material.
 Please advise if and how we can solve this.

 A. You will need to ask your stone fabricator as they probably used a sealer on the stone and you will want to make sure that the cleaning products you use are compatible with their sealer.
 On stone finished with our sealer, we use a glass cleaning product (Windex) for difficult streaks.